 Prior to enrollment, students will be asked to list any previous education, training or experience in the area they wish to study.
 If it is considered current and can be demonstrated to a satisfactory proficiency level, appropriate credit may be allowed at the discretion of the school administration.
 Please refer to the Transfer Policy section of this catalog for additional guidelines for any of the degree programs.

 HOURS OF OPERATION

-Office Hours: 8:30 a.m. - 10:30 p.m.
-M-F Instructional Hours: 9:00 a.m. - 10:30 p.m.
-M-F 9:00 a.m. - 5:00 p.m Sat.
+Office Hours: 8:30 a.m. - 10:30p.m.
+M-F

+Instructional Hours: 9:00 a.m.
+10:30p.m.
+M-F

+May vary based upon class schedule -

 The following holidays are observed: